Systematic Theology I – THEO 525

 After the student’s topic has been approved by the instructor, he/she must complete a research paper proposal.
 The proposal must contain the following components: a cover page, a working thesis statement, the significance of the topic, the procedure of the study, and a working bibliography.

-The student must write his/her Research Paper using the approved topic and the proposal.
-The paper must be 12–15 pages and must include the 7 sections listed in the instructions document; it must also contain 12 sources and follow current Turabian format.
+The student must write the Research Paper using the approved topic and the proposal.
+The paper must be 3,600 to 4,500 words.
+It must also contain 20 sources and follow current Turabian format.
+Specific instructions can be found within the Canvas course.